primiano/perfetto-docs/docs/analysis/trace-processor.md

 ![CPU slices track](/docs/images/cpu-slice-track.png)

-Tracks can be split into various types based on the type of event they contain and the context they are assocated with.
+Tracks can be split into various types based on the type of event they contain and the context they are associated with.
 Examples include:

-* Global tracks are not assocated to any context and contain slices
+* Global tracks are not associated to any context and contain slices
 * Thread tracks are associated to a single thread and contain slices
-* Counter tracks are not assocated to any context and contain counters
+* Counter tracks are not associated to any context and contain counters
 * CPU counter tracks are associated to a single CPU and contain counters

 ### Thread and process identifiers